zatsit-oss/zats-blog/POSTING.md

 Below the 'blog' folder we will find [authors.yml](./authors.yml), you will have to create your author's information bloc :

-The first entry follow the same convention in all other Zatsit software usage :
+The first entry follow the same convention in all other **zatsit** software usage :
 - everything in lowercase
 - first letter of your first name
 - your name